NukaDiLucca/diluccadev/content/projects/ZombieGame.md

 showInProjects: true
 ---

 A group of 3 programmers make a wave defense game.
-I implemented the shop, UI, and level mechanics.
+My role was to implement the shop, UI, and level mechanics.
+My main takeaway from this project was that 3 programmers alone will have a difficult time making a traditional game.
+Although the game was very fun to play and develop, we often ran into the issue of "too many cooks".